 I experience a direct correlation between languages and the kind of testing I can write.
 That’s why I call it “testing experience”; writing tests is more than just tooling.

-Writing tests is possibly my favorite Go activity because:
+Writing tests is possibly my favourite Go activity because:

 I can go far enough without external libraries